 |Very Good (740-799)||$1,109||$1,517|

-If you've got an at-fault collision, speeding violation, reckless driving violation, or DUI offense on your record, Nationwide could be a better choice than MetLife.
-Every auto insurance company enacts rate penalties differently, so it's worth comparing quotes to understand which insurer suits you.
+If you're carrying an at-fault accident, ticket, reckless driving citation, or DUI offense on your résumé, Nationwide could be a better choice than MetLife.
+Each insurance company will handle driving offenses differently, so it's worth comparing quotes to understand which insurer suits you.

 |At-fault accident (damage < $1,000)||$1,836||$2,598|